forestgrape/coronavirus/index.md

 - > 9.12.
 Transparency of adverse Effects
-  > If there would be possible adverse effects from the vaccines, in my opinion the most important is to go transparently public with these: A fond for the affected can be founded.
+  > If there would be possible adverse effects from the vaccines, in my opinion the most important is to go transparently public with these.
+A fond for the affected can be founded.
 Supervision and if necessary treatments or other precautions measures could be initiated for those affected.
-Trying to hide possible adverse effect could have extremely high costs in the long run.
+Trying to hide possible adverse effect could have extremely high costs for the society in the long run.

 - 9.12.
 Note [Vaccine Safety Questions](10_vaccines/vaccine_safety.md):